Skip to content

 These figures assume sustained daily volumes and standard (non-cached, non-batched) cloud API pricing.
 Real-world costs vary based on input/output token ratios, caching utilization, and hardware availability.

 For medium-usage teams processing 3–5 million tokens per day, local deployment on consumer hardware typically reaches break-even against cloud API pricing in roughly 3–8 months, depending on which cloud model you are replacing.
-If you are also considering self-hosting your entire development stack, see our guide to self-hosting your dev stack for under $20/month.
+To run these numbers with your own volume and prices, try our free API vs self-hosting cost calculator — it shows the monthly cost each way and the exact break-even token volume.

 Getting Started: Practical First Steps